dodecastudio/craft-lightbox/README.md

 The fastest way to take a look at the lightbox in action, is to copy the [demo.twig](resources/demo.twig) file in to your project and view it in a browser.
 So long as you have some assets in your project, you should see some content on that page.

-To get started, create an `AssetQuery` and give it to lightbox's `gallery` method.
+Otherwise, create an `AssetQuery` and give it to lightbox's `gallery` method.
 Then include lightbox's `render` method like so:

 ```twig
 {# Fetch some images #}